-These problems are intended to encourage students to learn to use the FRED database at the St. Louis Federal Reserve Bank, accessible at http://research.stlouisfed.org/fred2/.
-FRED assembles most important macroeconomic data for the United States (and for some other countries as well) in one place, and allows the student to manipulate the data and easily produce charts.
+These problems are intended to encourage students to learn to use real-world macroeconomic data from sources such as the World Bank, the International Monetary Fund, and the FRED database at the St. Louis Federal Reserve Bank These organizations assemble important macroeconomic data for various countries in one place and allow the student to manipulate the data and easily produce charts.
 The problems are data applications relevant to the material in the chapter.